bolee222/web-lab/content/english/publications/2017-CHI-mandu.md

 link_PDF: ""

 exactPeriod: 06 May 2017
 cite_acm: "Bokyung Lee, Jiwoo Hong, Jaeheung Surh, and Daniel Saakes.
-2017.
-Ori-mandu: Korean Dumpling into Whatever Shape You Want.
-In Proceedings of the 2017 CHI Conference Extended Abstracts on Human Factors in Computing Systems (CHI EA '17).
+2017. **Ori-mandu: Korean Dumpling into Whatever Shape You Want**. _In Proceedings of the 2017 CHI Conference Extended Abstracts on Human Factors in Computing Systems (CHI EA '17)_.
 Association for Computing Machinery, New York, NY, USA, 456."
 doi: https://dl.acm.org/doi/abs/10.1145/3027063.3049777

 # links